ManuelQuintal/p1_visualization/README.md

 # Data science and visualization

-> If 80% of data science work is data wrangling, 80% of your impact will be through visualization.
+> If 80% of data science work is data wrangling, 80% of your impact is through visualization.

 ## Background